AI Overviews don’t have to mean less traffic. With the right approach, they can drive more brand visibility and organic clicks.

 Creating content AI Overviews actually reward

-Each piece of content was created collaboratively and designed to be genuinely helpful, rather than purely optimised for rankings.
+Each piece of content was created collaboratively and designed to be helpful to readers, rather than purely optimised for rankings.

 The content was: